Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 What evidence-based care says about high blood pressure

-That is why the foundation of care is not a quick cleanse or detox.
-It is a mix of repeated home measurements, a heart-healthy diet, regular physical activity, weight management when appropriate, less sodium, limited alcohol, better sleep, and medication when lifestyle change alone is not enough.
-For readers who need a simple tracking system, see our home blood pressure monitoring guide.
-[NHLBI, 2024] [AHA, 2025]
+The foundation of care is not a quick detox.
+It is repeated measurement, a heart-healthy eating pattern, sodium reduction, regular activity, weight management when appropriate, limited alcohol, better sleep habits, and medication when lifestyle change alone is not enough.
+For a simple tracking system, see our home blood pressure monitoring guide.
+[NHLBI Treatment, 2024] [AHA Home Monitoring, 2025]

 Can an alkaline diet help blood pressure?